What is famotidine?

 Famotidine is an acid-reducing active ingredient available in over-the-counter (OTC) medicines that relieve or prevent heartburn symptoms associated with acid indigestion and sour stomach.
 Famotidine is part of a group of acid reducers called Histamine-2 antagonists, or H2 blockers.
 It can be the only active ingredient in heartburn medicines that provide long-lasting relief of symptoms, or it can be found in medicines that provide both short- and longer-term symptom relief.

 Famotidine is approved by the U.S. Food and Drug Administration (FDA) and is safe and effective when used according to the Drug Facts label.
-But if your heartburn symptoms continue or get worse while you are taking an OTC medicine containing famotidine, contact your healthcare provider.
-Chronic heartburn may be a sign of a more serious condition.

 - You are allergic to famotidine or other acid reducers.

 - You have trouble or pain swallowing food, you are vomiting with blood, or you have bloody or black stools.